rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/understand_cv.rst

 **Elitism:**

 This selection strategy makes reference to the process of selecting the best individuals of each generation, to make sure its information is propagated across the generations.
-This is a very straight forward, just select the best k individuals based on their fitness value and copy it to the next generation.
+This is very straight forward, just select the best k individuals based on their fitness value and copy it to the next generation.
 So after performing those operations, a new generation may look like this:

 .. image:: ../images/understandcv_generation1.png

-From now on, just make this process again for several generations until a stopping criteria is met, those could be for example:
+From now on, just repeat the process for several generations until a stopping criteria is met, those could be for example:

 * A maximum number of generations was reached.
-* The process has run longer than a budget time.
+* The process has run longer than the budgeted time.
-* There are no performances improvements (bellow a threshold) from the last n generations.
+* There are no performance improvements (below a threshold) from the last n generations.

 Steps
 -----

 Now, moving to this package implementation.
-The way as `GASearchCV` evaluates the candidates is as follows:
+The way `GASearchCV` evaluates the candidates is as follows:

-* It starts by selecting random sets of hyperparameters according the the `param_grid` definition, the total number of sets is determined by the `population_size` parameter.
+* It starts by selecting random sets of hyperparameters according the the `param_grid` definition, the total number of sets are determined by the `population_size` parameter.

 * It fits a model per each set of hyperparameters and calculates the cross validation score according to the `cv` and `scoring` setup.